Concert Band Clinic

 - All students wishing to participate in the K-State Concert Band Clinic must be nominated by their director.
 Please use the enclosed nomination form to list all nominees in the order of their performance skills, with the strongest player listed first.
 We appreciate your comments about your students on the nomination form.
 We will accept a minimum of two students from every school.

-- Nomination deadline for CBC 2016 is TBA , after that date nominations will be considered on the basis of instrumentation needs at that time.
+- After the nomination deadline, late nominations will be considered on the basis of instrumentation needs at that time.

 - Please note that more Clarinets, Bass Clarinets, Double Reeds, Horns, and Tubas are generally needed to balance instrumentation.

-- Students selected, will be auditioned upon arrival and assigned to one of the five/six concert bands.
+- Students selected will be auditioned upon arrival and assigned to one of the seven concert bands.

 - Your students may also arrange an appointment to audition for a KSU Music Scholarship on the Saturday of the clinic.

 There is a non-refundable TBA registration fee for each student participating in the clinic.
 A professional recording will be made available for an additional fee.
 Please DO NOT send any registration fees for the students you nominate on the enclosed form.
 Student registration fees will be payable after nominees are notified of their selection.
 ALL NOMINATIONS MUST BE IN OUR HANDS BY THE POSTED DATE.
 STUDENTS ACCEPTED FOR PARTICIPATION WILL BE NOTIFIED BY Mid December, 2018.
 Please help us serve your students by submitting the nomination form at your earliest convenience.
 We are looking forward to an inspiring three days for these young musicians as well as teachers in attendance.
 Please call if additional information is needed: 785-532-3816.

 The following hotel will have rooms reserved under the name of KSU Band Clinic until December.
 After that date, availability of rooms will not be guaranteed.